 To get a general visitor visa for the UK, applicants will need to show that they intend to leave the UK at the end of their visit by providing proof of onward travel, a return ticket, or a letter from an employer stating that the applicant has a job in their home country and is expected to return by a given date.
 Applicants will also need proof of sufficient funds to support their travels without working or proof that they will be staying with friends or relatives in the UK.

-If you enter the UK on a tourist visa, you will not be able to take any paid employment, undergo any course of study, get married or register a civil partnership, or receive private medical treatment.
-This visa is strictly for those who are visiting friends and family in the UK and travelling the country as a tourist.
+Foreign nationals who enter the UK on a tourist visa aren't able to take up any paid employment, enrol in any course of study, get married, register a civil partnership or receive private medical treatment.
+Tourist visas are strictly for those who wish to visit friends and family or travel the country.

 Work visas for the United Kingdom